Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 movaps      xmmword ptr [res],xmm1
 ```

-Rest of libraries were compiled to this assembly which is better one and we already seen it:
+The rest of the libraries were compiled to this assembly which is the better one, and we have already seen it:

 ```assembly
 mov         rax,qword ptr [testData]